Modifying Physical Custody in California

 Small changes to parenting time that do not amount to an actual change in custody do not require a significant change of circumstances showing.
 In such situations, the best interest analysis is enough.

-You are not going to figure out on your own whether what you seek is a significant enough change to trigger one standard versus another.
+You are likely not going to figure out on your own whether what you seek is a significant enough change to trigger one standard versus another.
 There are lawyers out there who do not understand the distinction.
 Please always seek the advice of an experienced family law attorney.
+This is a complex area of California child custody laws.

 Assuming the request for order was prepared properly, we then get to the issue of service